- Identify a geometric sequence

 The numbers double each time, so the common ratio is .

-The problem asks how many grains of rice the kind needs to put on the last square.
-What we need to find is the term in the sequence.
+The problem asks how many grains of rice the king needs to put on the last square, so we need to find the term in the sequence.
+Let’s use our formula:

-, where is the term, is the first term and is the common ratio.
+, where is the nth term, is the first term and is the common ratio.

 grains of rice.

-The total number of grains of rice on the first half of the chessboard is , for a total of exactly 4,294,967,295 grains of rice, or about 100,000 kg of rice, with the mass of one grain of rice being roughly 25 mg.
-This total amount is about of total rice production in India in year 2005 and was considered economically viable to the emperor of India.
+The total number of grains of rice on the first half of the chessboard is , for a total of exactly 4,294,967,295 grains of rice, or about 100,000 kg of rice (the mass of one grain of rice being roughly 25 mg).
+This total amount is about of total rice production in India in the year 2005 and is an amount the king could surely have afforded.

-The total number of grains of rice on the second half of the chessboard is , for a total of 18,446,744,069,414,584,320 grains of rice.
+The total number of grains of rice on the second half of the chessboard is , for a total of 18, 446, 744, 069, 414, 584, 320 grains of rice.
 This is about 460 billion tons, or 6 times the entire weight of all living matter on Earth.
-The king did not realize what he was agreeing.
-Next time maybe he should read the fine print!
+The king didn’t realize what he was agreeing to—perhaps he should have studied algebra!
 [Wikipedia; GNU-FDL]

-A super-ball has a 75% rebound ratio.
-When you drop it from a height of 20 feet, it bounces and bounces and bounces ...
+A super-ball has a 75% rebound ratio—that is, when it bounces repeatedly, each bounce is 75% as high as the previous bounce.
+When you drop it from a height of 20 feet:

-75% rebound ratio means that after the ball bounces on the ground, it reaches a maximum height that is 75% or of its previous maximum height.
-We can write a geometric sequence that gives the maximum heights of the ball after each bounce with the common ratio of .
+We can write a geometric sequence that gives the height of each bounce with the common ratio of :

 Determine the first five terms of each geometric sequence.

-Find the missing terms in each geometric series:
+Find the missing terms in each geometric sequence.

-Find the indicated term of each geometric series.
+Find the indicated term of each geometric sequence.

 - What will the rope stretch be on the third bounce?